Professor-Codephreak/contextual/README.md

 ## Features

-- Interactive input fields for ChromaDB Directory, Collection Name, Embedding Model, and Chat Model.
+- Interactive input fields for ChromaDB Directory, Collection Name, Embedding Model, and Chat Model
-- Radio buttons to select between `Ollama` and `Hugging Face` for embedding and language models.
+- Radio buttons to select between `Ollama` and `Hugging Face` for embedding and language models
-- Start, Stop, and Send buttons to control operations.
+- Start, Stop, and Send buttons to control operations
-- Progress bar to display progress for ongoing tasks.
+- Progress bar to display progress for ongoing tasks
-- Rich log panel for displaying chat messages and status updates.
+- Rich log panel for displaying chat messages and status updates

 ## Requirements